geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/points.md

 END
 ```

-It can also reference a character in a font file.
+It can also reference a character in a font file using `TYPE TRUETYPE`.

 References to different font files are added to a [FONTSET](https://mapserver.org/mapfile/fontset.html).

 This file has an alias for the name of the font, and the path to the font file itself.
 This workshop uses the following `fontset.txt` file.

 ```